Toya-33/Data-Analysis-R/Dr Semmelweis Analysis/Dr-Semmelweis-Analysis.md

 ```

 ![](Dr-Semmelweis-Analysis_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->
-**Insight:** It is evident that in 1842, the death rate was at its peak,
+<br/>**Insight:** It is evident that in 1842, the death rate was at its
-with Clinic 1 recording a total death rate of over 15% and Clinic 2 at
+peak, with Clinic 1 recording a total death rate of over 15% and Clinic
-7.5%.
-Further research on the internet suggests that during the 1840s,
+2 at 7.5%.
+Further research on the internet suggests that during the
-doctors and medical students were not as hygienic during autopsies,
+1840s, doctors and medical students were not as hygienic during
-allowing diseases from the remains and particles of the corpse to
+autopsies, allowing diseases from the remains and particles of the
-transfer to women giving birth.
-This breakthrough allow Semmelweis to
+corpse to transfer to women giving birth.
+This breakthrough allow
-realised that the majority of the deaths in both clinics were not only
+Semmelweis to realised that the majority of the deaths in both clinics
-cause by women giving birth but also transmitted disease.
+were not only cause by women giving birth but also transmitted disease.

 # Major Breakthrough